griffithlab/rnabio.org/_posts/0006-01-01-Intro_to_Trinity.md

 *

 ### Module 6 - Learning objectives
+* Understand the challenges involved in reconstructing transcripts from RNA-Seq data
-*Understandthechallengesinvolvedinreconstructing transcripts from RNA-Seq data *Becomefamiliarwithcomputationalalgorithmsanddata structures leveraged for transcript assembly *Appreciatetheimportanceofstrand-specificRNA-Seq data for transcript reconstruction *Differentiatebetweendifferentialgeneexpressionand differential transcript usage.
+* Become familiar with computational algorithms and data structures leveraged for transcript assembly
+* Appreciate the importance of strand-specific RNA-Seq data for transcript reconstruction
+* Differentiate between differential gene expression and differential transcript usage.